Emmanuelle Guyon, the mirror of your emotions

 Example of a piece of jewelry with the 10th of july 1975, that is to say 1 Imix with the glyph of the Mayan Tzolkin calendar.
 The type of jewel used here is sterling silver stud earrings.

 The term "Tzolk’in" means "count of days" in the Mayan language.
-This Mayan calendar, considered sacred, consists of 260 days, called "Kines".
-It is organized into 20 months of 13 days each.
-Each month is represented by a glyph, a graphic symbol, and each day is identified by a number.
-The Tzolk’in is a cyclical calendar, which means it repeats every 260 days.
+This sacred calendar, composed of 260 days called "Kines," is organized into 20 periods of 13 days each.
+Each period is represented by a glyph, a graphic symbol, and each day is identified by a specific number.
+The Tzolk’in is a cyclical calendar that repeats every 260 days, forming an endless loop that integrates the concept of time into a continuous cycle.

 Maya name Characteristic Glyph